limbernie/WSHooker/README.md

-# GootUnloader
+# WSHooker

-Have you ever wondered what goes under the hood of unpacking a malicious JavaScript like [GootLoader](https://malpedia.caad.fkie.fraunhofer.de/details/js.gootloader)?
-Well, I certainly did when I saw Joe Sandbox [unpack](https://www.joesecurity.org/blog/4297261482537891261#) GootLoader with Microsoft's Antimalware Scan Interface (AMSI).
+Have you ever wondered what goes under the hood of unpacking a malicious JavaScript?
+Well, I certainly did when I saw Joe Sandbox [unpack](https://www.joesecurity.org/blog/4297261482537891261#) [GootLoader](https://malpedia.caad.fkie.fraunhofer.de/details/js.gootloader) with Microsoft's Antimalware Scan Interface (AMSI) during an incident response.

-I present to you GootUnloader, a tool I wrote (inspired by OALabs' [frida-wshook](https://github.com/OALabs/frida-wshook) and this blog [post](https://darungrim.com/research/2020-06-17-using-frida-for-windows-reverse-engineering.html)) that aims to do better than AMSI.
-GootUnloader is written in Python, relying heavily on [Frida](https://frida.re), a dynamic binary instrumentation framework that enables developers, malware analysts or security researchers to have full control over a piece of software or malware or code through function or API hooking.
-GootUnloader uses Frida to trace and intercept Windows Scripting Host (WSH) as it executes the malicious script.
+I present to you WSHooker, a tool I wrote (inspired by OALabs' [frida-wshook](https://github.com/OALabs/frida-wshook) and this blog [post](https://darungrim.com/research/2020-06-17-using-frida-for-windows-reverse-engineering.html)) that aims to do just as good as AMSI, if not better.
+WSHooker is written in Python, relying heavily on [Frida](https://frida.re), a dynamic binary instrumentation framework that enables developers, malware analysts or security researchers to have full control over a piece of software or malware or code through function or API hooking.
+WSHooker uses Frida to trace and intercept Windows Scripting Host (WSH) as it executes the malicious script.
 As such, it supports the analysis of script types such as `.js` (JScript), `.vbs` (VBScript), and even script container like `.wsf` (Windows Script File).

-In theory, you should be able to use GootUnloader to analyze and unpack other malicious scripts besides GootLoader.
-I've tested GootUnloader against malicious scripts associated with the following malware families:
+In theory, you should be able to use WSHooker to analyze and unpack Windows-based malicious scripts.
+I've tested WSHooker against malicious scripts associated with the following malware families:

 - AdWind
 - AgentTesla